 Back and forth, the fight went on for an entire month, with the doctor providing data and rationale to support his clinical decision making.
 Meanwhile the cancer grew inside Gordon, unchecked.
 He began to feel increasingly fatigued, and a man who had remained very active throughout his cancer battle began to deteriorate.

 Ultimately, after more than 30 days of wasted time, the PBM approved the doctor’s original prescription.
 Upon beginning the regimen, Gordon’s condition began to slowly improve, but it never should have been allowed to reach such a low state.

 Again and again, we see PBMs playing doctor, choosing to authorize one medication and not another, for reasons that have nothing to do with patient care.
 From pushing the drugs from pharmaceutical companies with which they have made sweetheart deals, to demanding patients be prescribed lower-cost medication, their actions are profit-driven and often in complete contradiction to what the patient actually needs to get well.

 PBM APATHY LEAVES BOY IN DANGER OF BLEEDING TO DEATH

 Diagnosed with hemophilia, 15-year old Jason had to simultaneously contend with his blood’s inability to form clots and the danger of bleeding uncontrollably.
-Jason’s oncologist had him on a once-daily oral medication that can slow the spread of his cancer by blocking a specific protein the disease needs to thrive.
+Jason’s oncologist had him on a once-daily oral medication that can slow the spread of his disease by blocking a specific protein it needed to thrive.

 One day, Jason missed his footing on the stairs at home.
 Falling, he hit his thigh and developed a significant hematoma, common with hemophiliacs.
 He now urgently needed a specific recombinant factor injection to help his blood clot, and quickly.